Proximal methods for structured nonsmooth optimization over Riemannian submanifolds: Numerical experiments.

-\section{Numerical experiments}
+\section{Numerical experiments.}

-In this section, we test the performance of our proposed algorithms, namely, MPGSA and EMPGSA, by applying them to the sparse generalized eigenvalue problem \eqref{model:SGEP} with two special choices of regularization functions.
+In this section, we test the performance of our proposed algorithms, namely, MPGSA and EMPGSA, by applying them to the sparse FDA problem \eqref{model:SFDA} with two special choices of regularization functions.
 The first one is the $\ell_{1}$ regularized problem

 where the $\ell_{1}$ norm $\|\cdot\|_{1}$ is defined as $\|X\|_{1}=\sum_{i=1}^{n} \sum_{j=1}^{p}|x_{ij}|$.
 Another example is the partial $\ell_1$ function regularized problem

 where $1\leq K\leq n$ is an integer and for $X\in\mathbb{R}^{n\times p}$, $\|X\|_{(K)}$ denotes the sum of the $K$ largest absolute values of entries in $X$.
 We compare MPGSA with the semismooth Newton based augmented Lagrangian method ALMSN \cite{Zhou-Bao-Ding-Zhu:MP:2023} for solving problem \eqref{model:SFDA_l21}.
 It is compared in our experiments that two versions of ALMSN, namely, ALMSN1 and ALMSN2, which globalize the semismooth Newton method involved in different ways.
 Since there is no existing method available for directly solving problem \eqref{model:PartialL1functionRegularizedproblem} to the best of our knowledge, we only test the efficiency of MPGSA and EMPGSA for solving this example.
 All the numerical tests are conducted on a HP desktop with a 3.0 GHz Intel core i5 and 16GB of RAM, equipped with MATLAB R2022a.